kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 Without dedicated tooling, the `LabelSelector` approach could significantly degrade the user experience and observability.

-##### Namespace-Wide Policies
+##### Targeting All **Pods** in a Namespace

-A common case for authorization is to target a whole namespace.
+A common case for authorization is to target all the workloads in the namespace (where the policy resource lives).
 We can achieve the above with a few patterns:

 ###### Option 1

-Target a namespace, name MUST be empty (as this is already namespaced policy)
+Target a namespace, `name` MUST be empty (will be the namespace where the policy resource lives).

 ```yaml
 targetRefs: